Elementary coordinatization of finitely generated nilpotent groups: Foundations and additions and regular groups

 \subsection{Regular groups}

-\begin{defn}A nilpotent $K$-group is called regular, if $G=H\oplus G_0$, where $G_0$ is an addition of $G$ and $Is(H')\geq Z(H)$.\end{defn} It has been proved in~\cite{MR2, MR3} that if $K$ is a field, then any $K$-group is regular.
-In the case of $K=\mathbb{Z}$ it is not true as the following example shows. \begin{exmp} let $G$ be a finitely generated group defined in the variety of 2-nilpotent groups by the presentation
+\begin{defn}A nilpotent $A$-group is called regular, if $G=H\times G_0$, where $G_0$ is an addition of $G$ and $Is(H')\geq Z(H)$.\end{defn} If $A$ is a field then by \cite{MR3}, Theorem 7 any $A$-group is regular.
+This fact will also follow from Proposition~\ref{rproperties:prop} below.
+In the case of $A=\mathbb{Z}$ it is not true as the following example shows. \begin{exmp} let $G$ be a finitely generated group defined in the variety of 2-nilpotent groups by the presentation